Female genital cutting

 You may need three appointments...

 We will take a thorough health history and do a physical examination.
 We will then discuss your concerns and give you information about the opening/reversal procedure if this is appropriate.
-For the pregnant woman the opening/reversal procedure can be done between 20 and 34 weeks gestation.
+For the pregnant woman the opening/reversal procedure can be done up to 34 weeks gestation.

 Sometimes the de-infibulation procedure can be done at this first appointment if there has been a discussion with a women’s health nurse prior to the appointment and time allows.